jiaohehu/NPreview/DOC-blocks.md

     a \fbox{} so that it will have a border.

-  + The code fenced block
+  + The listing fenced block

-    The 'code' fenced block allows for listing of software codes.
+    The 'listing' fenced block allows for listing of software codes.

     ~~~
-    ``` code
+    ``` listing
     num1 = 15
     num2 = 12
     sum = num1 + num2